cs1302uga/cs1302-c4-alpha/README.rst

      $ submit cs1302-c4-alpha csci-1302

+3. Inspect the output of the last command to verify that your project was submitted.
+Your
+   |ttslug| directory should now contain a ``rec`` (receipt) file.

 If you have any problems submitting your project then please contact your instructor as soon as possible; however, doing this the day or night the project is due is probably not the best idea.